 Fatma Mhmood is an architect, urban designer, and researcher from the United Arab Emirates.
 Her interest lies at the intersection of rapid urbanization, desert landscapes, gender, and postcolonial studies.
-She is currently pursuing her PhD in architecture at the University of Cambridge.
+Fatma is currently pursuing her PhD in architecture at the University of Cambridge, where her research focuses on gender and landscape within the context of the UAE.

 Fatma holds a Master in Design studies with a concentration in Urbanism, Landscape and Ecology from Harvard University.
 Her work explored the intersection of urbanization and desert ecologies in the Gulf region, focusing on how design can mediate between cultural values, aesthetics, and the environment to arrive at better forms of ecologically-supportive development.
 She also worked as a research assistant at the Office For Urbanization and the Critical Landscapes Lab at Harvard Graduate School of Design.